 This term is used frequently as a general way of talking about removing student loan debt.
-That said, there are specific loan forgiveness rural health programs for a student finishing their degree.
+However, there are specific loan forgiveness rural health programs for a student finishing their degree.
 Loans are provided to the student for education expenses.

 In exchange, the student will sign a contract to work at a rural facility.
-After their time of service, the loans are forgiven.
+Once the service obligation is fulfilled, their loans are then forgiven.

-The rural health loan repayment programs offer student loan debt relief for professionals who have already finished their degree.
-Professionals must meet the eligibility requirements and complete the required years of service.
+The rural health loan repayment programs offer student loan debt relief for professionals who have already finished their degrees.
+But professionals must meet the eligibility requirements and complete the required years of service.

 In exchange, they receive money to eliminate or reduce medical student loan debt.